IlyaTonNonDev/bidask-trade-admin-chats/README.md

 # TON Buy Bot

-Telegram bot for monitoring TON token trades on BidAsk, STON.fi, and DeDust with moderation features.
+Telegram bot for monitoring TON token trades on Bidask, STON.fi, and DeDust with moderation features.

 ## Features